Epilepsy & FND

 The term epilepsy describes a spectrum of neurological disorders causing seizures.
 During a seizure the normal pattern of neuronal activity in the brain is suddenly disturbed, producing symptoms ranging from strange sensations, emotions, and behavior to convulsions, muscle spasms, and loss of consciousness.

-What Are Functional Neurological Symptoms (FNS)?
+What is Functional Neurological Disorder (FND)?

 Functional neurological symptoms (FNS) are a wide spectrum of sensory and motor symptoms, such as functional movement disorders and tremors, non-epileptic seizures, visual impairments and blindness, touch sensitivity, drop-attacks, or paralysis.
 FNS are real.
 Individuals experiencing neurological symptoms that are not explained by an identiﬁable organic cause account for approximately one-third of all new patients seen in neurology outpatient clinics.
 About 50% of patients visiting a neurologist have some variety of functional or dissociative symptom, and up to 10% of neurology inpatients have a primary ‘‘functional’’ diagnosis.